Ever wonder why some websites pump out viral post after viral post?

 The power words “Cringeworthy” and “Poor” both elicit emotion, and their combination triggers curiosity (“Why are these notes so cringeworthy?”).

 If this headline just said “14 Funny Sibling Stories”, you probably wouldn’t be that interested.
 But 14 cringeworthy horror stories?
 What entertaining surprises this article must contain!

 The best thing about power words is that there are hundreds to choose from.

 Feeling dizzy?
-I hope it’s from excitement, because now you’re armed with everything you need to turbo-charge your marketing, and have a few hundred in your arsenal.
+I hope it’s from excitement because now you’re armed with all the power words you need to turbo-charge your marketing, and have a few hundred in your arsenal.

 Now you just need to use them.
 Here’s where you can use power words on your site:

 Whether you’re crafting the perfect headline for your sales page or writing a viral-worthy article, power words can take a headline from mediocre to irresistible.

 The magazine industry is notorious for their use of power words in headlines.
 Magazines like Elle, OK!
 Magazine, InTouch, GQ, and Seventeen use power words religiously to entice consumers to pick up their products.

 Cosmo has some of the most click-worthy headlines out there:

 Without power words, these headlines would be boring.
-Removing the power words makes the headlines above instantly less enticing:
+Removing the power words (bolded below) makes the headlines above instantly less enticing:

 Us Weekly uses power words in almost every single headline they publish:

-The words “Reveals”, “Sneak Peek” and “Suffers” pique curiosity and trigger an emotional response that acts as a magnet for clicks.
+The words “Reveals”, “Sports” and “Show Off” pique curiosity and trigger an emotional response that acts as a magnet for clicks.

 Use power words in your headlines to make them so irresistible readers can’t help but click.